Job Description for Agriculture Inspectors

 Employment and Salary Outlook

 The BLS noted that the employment outlook for agriculture inspectors should remain stable.
 Most employment opportunities in the agricultural field were found with federal and state governments.
 Agricultural states like Idaho and Nebraska hire more agriculture inspectors than do other states.
 Specific job titles in the agricultural inspection industry include health inspector, food inspector, compliance analyst and consumer safety officer.
-According to O*Net Online, there should be little to no growth for agriculture inspectors between 2010 and 2020.
-The median salary for these workers in May 2012 was $42,460, per the BLS.
+According to O*Net Online, there should be little to no growth (-1% to 1%) for agriculture inspectors between 2014 and 2024.
+The median salary for these workers in May 2015 was $43,380, per the BLS.